The Six Types of Regulation

-Indeed, good "trusted" regulation can be essential if an industry or activity is to thrive.
+(Indeed, good "trusted" and fully independent regulation can be essential if an industry or activity is to thrive.
 We would not have a nuclear industry if the Nuclear Inspectorate were not regarded as effective, so that industry and its regulator have developed a sort of symbiotic relationship.
 Much the same applies to the Human Fertilisation and Embryology Authority.
-Following that thought, it is interesting that the Better Regulation Task Force recommended, in January 2003, that there should be a dedicated nanotechnology regulator:- "Government has a difficult job in ensuring that scientific research can flourish, whilst at the same time confirming to the public that research being carried out is both ethical and safe."
+Following that thought, it is interesting that the Better Regulation Task Force recommended, in January 2003, that there should be a dedicated nanotechnology regulator:- "Government has a difficult job in ensuring that scientific research can flourish, whilst at the same time confirming to the public that research being carried out is both ethical and safe.")

-The British Board of Film Classification is another interesting self-regulator.
+The British Board of Film Classification is an interesting self-regulator.